Skip to main content

 Finding and Copying Your Project ID

-After creating a project, you will need to locate and copy the project ID.
-You will be able to find your project ID by going to the left-hand side of the screen and selecting Project Settings.
+After creating a project, you'll need to locate and copy the project ID.
+You can find it by going to the left-hand navigation bar and selecting Project Settings.

 Screenshot of Finding Project Settings

-Then it will take you to the project's details and you will see the ID and a button to copy it.
-Copy and save the ID as it will be needed later.
+You'll be taken to the project's details where you'll see the ID and a button to copy it.
+Copy and save the ID as you'll need it later.

 Screenshot of Finding Project ID